Inference Offloading for Cost-Sensitive Binary Classification at the Edge: Experimental Results

 \section{Experimental Results}

-We evaluate the performance of H2T2 via experiments on the following dataset-model pairs, which we simply refer to by the dataset name. \begin{enumerate}[(a)] \item The Breast Cancer Histopathological Image Classification \textbf{(BreakHis)}~\cite{breakhis} contains 7909 images of benign (class 1) and malignant cells.
-The LDL model is a lightweight MobileNet-based classifier with additional dense and dropout layers. \item \textbf{Chest}~\cite{chestCT} contains 844 chest CT scan images re-categorized into healthy and cancerous (class 1) classes for our use.
+We evaluate the performance of H2T2 via experiments on the following dataset-model pairs, which we simply refer to by the dataset name. \begin{enumerate} \item The Breast Cancer Histopathological Image Classification \textbf{(BreakHis)}~\cite{breakhis} contains 7909 images of benign (class 1) and malignant cells.
+The LDL model is a lightweight MobileNet-based classifier with additional dense and dropout layers. \item \textbf{Chest}~\cite{chestCT} contains 844 chest CT scan images re-categorised into healthy and cancerous (class 1) classes for our use.
 The LDL is based on MobileNet, with a size of 13.3 MB including trainable parameters. \item\textbf{Phishing}~\cite{phishingDataset,tan2018phishing} includes data collected from 5000 phishing and as many legitimate websites, with additional samples for testing.
-A logistic regression model (56 bytes) is used as LDL. \item For the \textbf{Synthetic} dataset, we generate softmax-like values using Gaussian mixtures truncated to $(0,1)$. \item\textbf{BreaCh} is created by classifying all 7909 BreakHis samples using the model trained on Chest CT scan.
-It mimics an OOD data scenario with a domain shift for the model trained on Chest CT scan.
-As a result, unbeknownst to the user, the accuracy drops below 50\%, resulting in the misdiagnosis of 38\% cancerous tumors.
+A logistic regression model (56 bytes) is used as LDL. \item For the \textbf{Synthetic} dataset, we generate softmax-like values using Gaussian mixtures truncated to $(0,1)$. \item \textbf{ChestXRay}\cite{chestxray} consists of 5,216 training X-ray images (1,341 normal and 3,875 pneumonia, class1), 624 test images (234 normal and 390 pneumonia), and 16 validation samples.
+The LDL is a lightweight convolutional neural network with three convolutional layers, max pooling, and global average pooling trained for binary classification. \item \textbf{ResnetDogs} uses a subset of CIFAR-10~\cite{cifar10,CifarDS} containing only cat and dog images, with 10,000 samples (80\% train, 20\% validation) and 2,000 test images equally divided between the two classes.
+The LDL is a compact ResNet-8 model with four residual blocks, batch normalization, and global average pooling trained for binary classification. \item \textbf{LogisticDogs} uses the same CIFAR-10 subset as above but employs a logistic regression model as the LDL.
+The model, occupying 97~KB of memory, is trained on flattened and standardized image pixels using a Scikit-learn pipeline. \item\textbf{BreaCh} is created by classifying all 7909 BreakHis samples using the model trained on Chest CT scan.
+It mimics an {OOD} data scenario with a domain shift for the model trained on the Chest CT scan.
+As a result, unbeknownst to the user, the accuracy drops below 50\%, resulting in the misdiagnosis of 38\% cancerous tumours. \item \textbf{X-RaCT} is created by classifying all 5,856 X-ray images from~\cite{chestxray} using the model trained on the chest CT dataset~\cite{chestCT}.
+Similar to BreaCh, this dataset mimics an {OOD} scenario, where the accuracy drops significantly below that of a random predictor.
+Although inverting the output could yield better-than-random results, we assume this mismatch is unknown to the user.
+The dataset is primarily used to illustrate model, data, or distribution shift. \end{enumerate} These are summarised in Table~\ref{Table:Dataset}.
+These datasets and models are chosen to span diverse domains that have asymmetric misclassification costs and also show an OOD application.
+For benchmarking, we implement the following policies: \begin{enumerate} \item\textit{No Offload}, where the LDL inference is accepted as is; \item\textit{Full Offload}, where all samples are offloaded; \item\textit{HI-single threshold}, the state-of-the-art continuum expert HI policy~\cite{hiTMLCN}; \item$\theta^\dagger$, offline optimal single-threshold policy; \item$\vec{\theta}^*$, offline optimal two-threshold policy; \item\textit{H2T2}, our proposed policy. \end{enumerate} We set $\delta_1\!=\!0.7$ and $\delta_{-1}\!=\!1$ and use a fixed offloading cost $\beta$ for comparison study.
+Similar trends are observed for varying $\delta_1$ and $\delta_{-1}$.
+The quantised threshold resolution is set to $0.0625$, resulting in $\vert\Theta\vert\!<\!256$.
+An increase in resolution did not result in a considerable reduction in average cost for the datasets studied.
+Since the bound optimising parameters from \ref{corol2} do not necessarily minimise regret, we use $\eta^*$ from Corollary~\ref{corol2} and set learning rate $\eta\!=\!1$ without further parameter tuning.
+For fair comparison, $T\!=\!10^4$ samples from each dataset via uniform sampling.
+Standard deviation for HI-single threshold and H2T2 are included in all figures, but are negligible (25 algorithm runs).